Retainer

 A retainer is a subscription to a vendor’s time.
 You pay every month; in return you get a defined number of days or a defined team capacity.
 The exact scope shifts; the availability does not.

 Retainers work well when the work is ongoing and the priorities change too fast for a Statement of Work to keep up.
 Product teams use retainers for design partners, engineering teams use them for fractional senior roles, and almost every legal counsel arrangement is a retainer.
+In Austria a retainer is usually structured as a Dienstvertrag or freier Dienstvertrag, since what you are buying is reserved availability and judgement rather than a fixed work product.

 The risk is the inverse of T&M: the vendor gets paid even when there is no work.
 Smart customers attach a “reasonable use” clause and review the retainer quarterly to confirm capacity is being used.
 If utilisation is below 60%, the retainer is the wrong shape and you want a per-engagement SoW instead.